 Fuel prices surge: here’s how much tax you pay per litre

-Pakistan set to cut fuel prices as global oil prices fall
+Pakistan expected to further cut fuel prices as global oil rates fall

 Fresh details have revealed the significant tax burden included in fuel prices across Pakistan, with a large portion of petrol and diesel costs attributed to government levies and duties.